 - Traffic between VPCs or between a VPC and the Direct Connect Gateway is blocked.

-- The jumbo MTU size is decreased to 8500 bytes.
-See Create a Private Virtual Interface for SDDC Management and Compute Network Traffic in the VMware Cloud on AWS Networking and Security guide for information about how to update this value for your SDDC.
+- The maximum MTU for intranet traffic among group members is limited to 8500 bytes.
+An MTU of up to 8900 bytes can still be used for traffic internal to the SDDC, or over DX.
+See Create a Private Virtual Interface for SDDC Management and Compute Network Traffic in the VMware Cloud on AWS Networking and Security guide.